BabylonJS/Documentation/content/How_To/material/Node_Material.md

 Here are some node material examples that you can use "as is" or extend with the NME:

--   <nme id="I4DJ9Z" title="GridMaterial Recreated in the Node Material Editor" description="Example Node Material Recreation of the GridMaterial." image="/img/playgroundsAndNMEs/NMEgridMaterial.jpg"/>
+-   <nme id="#I4DJ9Z" title="GridMaterial Recreated in the Node Material Editor" description="Example Node Material Recreation of the GridMaterial." image="/img/playgroundsAndNMEs/NMEgridMaterial.jpg"/>

--   <nme id="YDGZCJ" title="'Mist' Post Process in the Node Material Editor" description="Example Node Material 'Mist' Post Process Effect." image="/img/playgroundsAndNMEs/NMEmistPostProcess.jpg"/>
+-   <nme id="#YDGZCJ" title="'Mist' Post Process in the Node Material Editor" description="Example Node Material 'Mist' Post Process Effect." image="/img/playgroundsAndNMEs/NMEmistPostProcess.jpg"/>
--   <nme id="D0USYC" title="'Dissolve' Post Process in the Node Material Editor" description="Example Node Material 'Dissolve' Post Process Effect." image="/img/playgroundsAndNMEs/NMEdissolvePostProcess.jpg"/>
+-   <nme id="#D0USYC" title="'Dissolve' Post Process in the Node Material Editor" description="Example Node Material 'Dissolve' Post Process Effect." image="/img/playgroundsAndNMEs/NMEdissolvePostProcess.jpg"/>